Skip to main content

 Hour 36-48: Triage into three buckets

 Now categorize.
+Triage is sorting the misses by what actually caused them so you fix the real gap instead of re-studying everything in a panic.
 Most bombed interviews fall into one or two of these:

-Bucket 1 — Technical gap.
-You hit a question on a pattern you've never seen (sliding window, monotonic stack, system design tradeoff you didn't know).
+Bucket 1, technical gap.
+You hit a question on a pattern you've never seen (sliding window, monotonic stack, a system design tradeoff you didn't know).
 The fix is targeted: pick one pattern, drill it for 90 minutes against five problems, then move on.
+If the trigger was a problem you'd genuinely never encountered, the guide on how to handle a coding problem you've never seen is the specific drill.

-Bucket 2 — Communication breakdown.
+Bucket 2, communication breakdown.
 You knew the answer but couldn't explain it.
 Or you froze in a behavioral question because the story wasn't crisp.
-The fix is rehearsal: pick the one story that went worst, rewrite it in the STAR (situation-task-action-result) format, and practice it out loud three times before any other prep.
+STAR is the behavioral answer structure (situation, task, action, result) that keeps a story from rambling.
+The fix is rehearsal: pick the one story that went worst, rewrite it in STAR, and say it out loud three times before any other prep.

-Bucket 3 — Outreach + recovery.
+Bucket 3, outreach + recovery.
 Send a clean thank-you note within 24 hours.
 Two sentences.
 No mention of the bomb.
-Then — if the recruiter is reachable — send a follow-up two days later asking about future roles.
+Then, if the recruiter is reachable, send a follow-up two days later asking about future roles.
 This rarely flips the current decision, but it keeps you in the database for the next opening.
+The exact timing and wording live in the guide on how to follow up after a job interview.

 What not to do